Middle ear

 Otitis media

 Otitis media is a common pathology observed in paediatric cases.
 The aetiology may be viral or bacterial.
 Irrespective of the causative agent, the infection may migrate along the auditory tube.
 Therefore it isn’t uncommon to see patients presenting with both otitis media and pharyngitis or tonsillitis.
-As was previously mentioned, the position of the pharyngotympanic tube in the paediatric setting is more horizontal than in the adult setting.
-This angle may facilitate the spread of pathogenic agents to and from nasopharynx, resulting in a greater incidence of otitis media in the paediatric arena.
+The position of the pharyngotympanic tube in the paediatric setting is more horizontal than in the adult setting.
+This angle may facilitate the spread of pathogenic agents to and from nasopharynx, resulting in a greater incidence of otitis media in the paediatric population.

 Hyperacusis